 Heavy | 4 cups | 4 cups | 50% |

 This recipe is raw pack (also known as cold pack), meaning the pears are put in uncooked at room temperature.
 We always can our fruit this way because it’s easier and you can get through it much faster.
+However, hot pack (you heat the fruit and syrup up before canning), does have its advantages.

-Hot Pack Method:
+Hot Pack Method

 - Reduced Floating: It typically results in less floating of the fruit in the jar, as air is driven out and the fruit is shrunk before packing